mattshoe/kdux/README.md

 management
 and memory usage are critical, and process death can occur at any time.
 Below are some of the things that set **Kdux** apart.

+#### Object-Oriented

+**Kdux** emphasizes the use of pure functions within an object-oriented design.
+Unlike traditional Redux, which is heavily rooted in functional programming paradigms, **Kdux** takes a more object-oriented approach while still leveraging the benefits of pure functions.
+This approach enhances:

+#### Advantages of Object-Oriented Pure Functions

+- **Dependency Injection:** Each component (middleware, store, enhancer, reducer) in **Kdux** can be fully decoupled from each other and integrated into Dependency Injection (DI) frameworks like Hilt or Dagger.
+This allows for simplified dependency management, as dependencies are automatically provided by the DI container, rather than manually injecting them at the time of invocation.
+It keeps each component separated and unrelated to each other until assembled in the store.
+- **Reusability:** By embedding pure functions within classes, **Kdux** allows for greater reusability of logic across different parts of the application.
+- **Separation of Concerns:** The object-oriented structure encourages a clearer separation of concerns, making it easier to maintain and scale the application.
+Pure functional approaches tend to create extremely large files with poor cohesion, while Object-Oriented approaches focus on discrete classes.
+- **Ease of Testing:** Pure functions are inherently easier to test, and when combined with object-oriented principles, they allow for isolated unit tests that are less brittle and more reliable.
+- **Code Reuse:** The encapsulation of pure functions within objects allows for better reuse of logic across different areas of the application, reducing redundancy and improving maintainability.
+- **Improved Maintainability:** The clear separation of concerns facilitated by object-oriented pure functions leads to more maintainable code, as changes to one part of the system are less likely to impact others.

 #### Cohesive State; not Global State